Estadio General San Martín: History

 In its four decades of life, General San Martín received the most important Argentine and foreign clubs and even the Argentina national team.
 The stadium hosted the first Italian team to visit Mar del Plata, Cagliari, which beat 3–1 a local combined in 1966.
 One year later, Brazilian team Santos with superstar Pelé played at General San Martín a friendly match vs a local combined, won by Santos 4–0.
 Four days later Santos beat River Plate by the same score.
 The match had a record attendance.
 The third match played by Pelé was the Intercontinental Champions' Supercup, a competition contested by the past winners of the Intercontinental Cup, vs Argentine side Racing, which won 2–1.

 In 1970 Santos and Pelé returned to Mar del Plata to play a friendly vs Boca Juniors.
 The match, ended 2–2, set a new record with $14,143,000 in tickets sold.
-Former F1 world champion Juan Manuel Fangio awarded Pelé a placque in recognition for his 1,000 goals scored.
+Former F1 world champion Juan Manuel Fangio awarded Pelé a plaque in recognition for his 1,000 goals scored.
 That same year, local club Kimberley thrashed Independiente 5–0 in the 1970 Campeonato Nacional.

 A plaque located in the old entrance recalls that Diego Armando Maradona scored his first two official goals there, in a match between his team at the time, Argentinos Juniors, and San Lorenzo de Mar del Plata, on 14 November 1976.
 The Argentina national football team also played some friendly matches at General San Martín Stadium between 1968 and 1977.

 After the inauguration of José María Minella Stadium, General San Martín was losing importance, until its owner decided to sell it, being finally demolished in June 1996.
 A hypermarket and a freight company are currently located on the stadium grounds.
 The old entrance remains standing, with the traditional statues of two players, and a commemorative plaque.